plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 Additional patterns for a given major mode can be added to `font-lock-keywords-alist`.
 You can see the current value of it by doing `C-h v font-lock-keywords-alist`.

-<small>Note: Fontification of basic elements like comments and strings is done in a different way in Emacs; see [Syntax Tables](https://www.gnu.org/software/emacs/manual/html_node/elisp/Syntax-Tables.html).</small>
+{% include note.html content="Fontification of basic elements like comments and strings is done in a different way in Emacs; see [Syntax Tables](https://www.gnu.org/software/emacs/manual/html_node/elisp/Syntax-Tables.html)." %}

 ## Basic form
 The keywords can take several forms.
 The most common form is